 Amazon Web Services has designed a feature for VMware enterprise customers that lets them upload virtual machine images directly into Amazon's Elastic Compute Cloud.
-But while this technological advance is helpful, it does not address the real reasons that enterprises have thus far avoided public cloud
+But while this technological advance is helpful, it does not address the real reasons that enterprises have thus far avoided public cloud services.

 Converting virtual machines to AMI format wasn't a big barrier.